soyoung97/AcuRank/README.md

 > **Custom data \& Other datasets**
 > Convert and make other retrieval runs to the required JSONL format, by running & modifying the `make_jsonl_data.py` script.
-> (The full dataset-download link will be released after acceptance.)
+> Other datasets can be downloaded via the pre-dumped [huggingface datasets](https://huggingface.co/datasets/Soyoung97/beir-eval-bm25-top100) repository.

 ---